 (\d\d)/\1– two digits repeated twice, \1 – refers to the matched group, so this regular expression matches the strings that look like “aabb” where a and b are both digits.

-Remember when we talked about the useful API in Java for the regular expressions, there was a method to compile a pattern that took the flags.
+Remember when we talked about the useful API for the regular expressions in Java, there was a method to compile a pattern that took the flags.
 These will control how the pattern behaves.